romulus-focsaneanu/Archlinux/README.md

 * Note: it will take about 15 minutes or so to install.

 10. Once you get into the desktop environment you have to run post-install script.
 Archlinux folder containing the scripts is located in the /home directory.
-Copy post_install.sh from Archlinux folder into the root of the /home directory and set the permissions for the post-install script:
+Copy post_install.sh from Archlinux folder into the root of the /home directory and set the permissions for the post-install script.
+Press Ctrl + Alt + T to open the konsole and type:

 cp -r /home/u/Archlinux/post_install.sh /home/u

 sudo chmod a+rwx post_install.sh